 Each identity router includes an integrated RADIUS server.
-The RADIUS server receives user access requests from RADIUS clients, such as VPN servers and firewalls, and forwards the requests through the identity router to the Cloud Authentication Service.
-The Cloud Authentication Service sends responses to the RADIUS server, which forwards the messages to the requesting RADIUS clients.
-For more information, see RADIUS Clients for the Cloud Authentication Service .
+The RADIUS server receives user access requests from RADIUS clients and forwards the requests through the identity router to the Cloud Authentication Service.
+A RADIUS client is a network device, such as a network access server, firewall, or virtual private network (VPN) server, which uses the RADIUS protocol to communicate with a RADIUS server.
+The Cloud Authentication Service responds to the RADIUS server, which replies to the requesting RADIUS clients.

-You must enable RADIUS for each cluster that includes identity routers which connect to RADIUS devices.
+You must enable RADIUS for each cluster that provides RSA SecurID Access authentication for users attempting to access protected resources through RADIUS-capable devices.
 For instructions, see Enable RADIUS on Identity Routers in a Cluster.
-The Clusters page (Platform > Clusters) displays whether RADIUS is enabled for each cluster.
+The Clusters page (Platform > Clusters) indicates whether RADIUS is enabled for each cluster.

 RSA SecurID Access supports username and password verification for primary authentication, plus the following methods for additional authentication:

-- RSA SecurID Token (including New PIN and Next Tokencode modes)
+RSA SecurID Token (including New PIN and Next Tokencode modes)

 Note: Users with invalid or expired passwords cannot change their passwords during the RADIUS authentication process.
 Users who need to change their passwords must do so prior to authenticating.

 Configure each RADIUS client to allow user authentication in one of the following ways: